mohdzain98/dna-based-color-images-cryptosystem/README.md

 go for reverse spiral mixing which internally follows

-reverse fashion of mixing in encryption.
-Then we

-steps are shown ahead.

-a) Splitting final crypted image into R for Red, G for

-Green and B for Blue components.

 b) *DNA encoding*

 As a first step now DNA encoding is performed on